-- The MMU recommends that a unit which is not capable of supplying energy consistent with its dayahead offer reflect an appropriate outage.
+- The MMU recommends that any unit which is not capable of supplying energy consistent with its day-ahead offer which should equal its ICAP, reflect an appropriate outage.
 (Priority: Medium.
 First reported 2009.
 Status: Not adopted.) - The MMU recommends that retroactive replacement transactions associated with a failure to perform during a PAI not be allowed and that, more generally, retroactive replacement capacity transactions not be permitted.
 (Priority: Medium.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends that there be an explicit requirement that capacity resource offers in the Day-Ahead Energy Market be competitive, where competitive is defined to be the short run marginal cost of the units.
+Status: Not adopted.) - The MMU recommends that there be an explicit requirement that capacity resource offers in the day-ahead energy market be competitive, where competitive is defined to be the short run marginal cost of the units.
 (Priority: Low.
 First reported 2013.
-Status: Not adopted.)

-- The MMU recommends that Capacity Performance resources be required to perform without excuses.
+Status: Not adopted.) - The MMU recommends that Capacity Performance resources be required to perform without excuses.
 Resources that do not perform should not be paid regardless of the reason for nonperformance.
 (Priority: High.
-New recommendation.
-Status: Not adopted.) - The MMU recommends that the market data posting rules be modified to allow the disclosure of expected performance, actual performance, shortfall and bonus MW during a PAI by area without the requirement that more than three market participants' data be aggregated for posting.
+First reported 2019.
+Status: Not adopted.)

+• The MMU recommends that the market data posting rules be modified to allow the disclosure of expected performance, actual performance, shortfall and bonus MW during a PAI by area without the requirement that more than three market participants' data be aggregated for posting.
 (Priority: Low.
-New recommendation.
+First reported 2019.
 Status: Not adopted.)